Zero Tolerance/Underage Drinking

 - First offense — 12-month suspension of driving privileges.

-- Second offense — revocation of driving privileges for a minimum of one year and vehicle registration suspension.
+- Second offense — revocation of driving privileges for a minimum of one year.

 It is illegal for a parent or legal guardian to allow persons under age 21 to consume alcoholic beverages on their private property, or on any property under their control or any vehicle or water craft under their control by either allowing the consumption of alcohol or by failing to control access to the alcohol.
 If a death or personal injury occurs as a result of consumption, the parent or legal guardian may face criminal penalties.